How to Publish Your LLC in New York: Complete Guide (2026)

 Step 1: Identify Your County of Formation from Your Filing Receipt

-Look at your filing receipt for the county listed as your LLC's principal office location.
-This county — and only this county — determines where you publish.
+The filing receipt lists the county of the LLC's principal office location.
+Under §206, that county — and only that county — determines where publication runs.

 What to look for on your filing receipt: